Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Categorification of quantum groups

+If there is any pair of 1-morphisms where the set $B_i$ is not a basis (i.e. it has non-trivial relation), then using the biadjunction of $\eF_i$ and $\eE_i$ and the commutation relations, we can find a pair of such morphisms where only $\eF_i$'s are used.
+In this case, the functor $\eF_{\Bi}$ corresponds to outer tensor with a polynomial ring, followed by modding out the appropriate ideal, where morphisms in $\tU^-$ act on the polynomial ring by the usual polynomial representation of the KLR algebra.

-This shows that the action is well defined.
-Obviously, if $\la$ is sufficiently large, then we can assure that all relations in $\bLa_\mu$ are of arbitrarily large degree, so any linear combination of diagrams in Khovanov and Lauda's spanning set can be made non-zero for degree reasons. \end{proof}
+No linear combination in $B_i$ acts trivially before modding out by this ideal.
+Furthermore, if $\la$ is sufficiently large, then we can assure that all relations in $\bLa_\mu$ are of arbitrarily large degree, so any linear combination of diagrams in $B_i$ can be killed for all $\la$ by degree reasons. \end{proof}